MIC-DKFZ/napari-sam/README.md

 Segment anything with our **Napari** integration of Meta AI's new **Segment Anything Model (SAM)**!

-SAM is the new segmentation system from Meta AI capable of **one-click segmentation of any object** and now our plugin neatly integrates this into Napari.
+SAM is the new segmentation system from Meta AI capable of **one-click segmentation of any object**, and now, our plugin neatly integrates this into Napari.

-We already **extended** SAMs click-based foreground separation to full **click-based semantic segmentation & instance segmentation**!
+We have already **extended** SAM's click-based foreground separation to full **click-based semantic segmentation and instance segmentation**!

 ----------------------------------